“Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.” – John Muir

 You know, it’s never too late.
 March 2015 was our “it’s never too late” date.

-Thinking back, during those 25 years prior to our “never too late” date, we where different; we had changed somewhat.
+Thinking back, during those 25 years prior to our “never too late” date, we were different; we had changed somewhat.
 We weren’t the canoe tripping, camping outdoorsy type of people we used to be.
 Living, work, raising a family caused us to miss it.

 I think that happens way more often than we think or acknowledge.
 I see so many people who are just living.
 It’s like they’re living a life of “quiet desperation.”